| |

 meet the fascia board.
 Stay well away from the roof line

 when heat stripping.
-Dry scrape the upper few inches of
+Dry scrape the upper couple inches of

 the fascia board.